Skip to main content

 Creativemass: Fintech's 60-Day Subchapter V Liquidation

-Updated January 5, 2026·17 min read
+Published March 6, 2026·17 min read

-Creativemass Holdings, Inc., the U.S. holding company for a fintech company that built the Salesforce-based WealthConnect wealth management platform, filed for chapter 11 bankruptcy protection under Subchapter V on April 14, 2025, in the U.S. Bankruptcy Court for the District of Delaware—two years after its Australian operating subsidiary entered liquidation following a failed $70 million capital raise with Goldman Sachs.
-The prepackaged liquidation proceeded from filing to plan effective date in 60 days, with unsecured creditors receiving 100% recovery and equity holders expected to receive approximately 45% of their investment.
+Creativemass Holdings, Inc., the U.S. holding company for a fintech venture that built the Salesforce-based WealthConnect wealth management platform, filed for chapter 11 bankruptcy protection under Subchapter V on April 14, 2025, in the U.S. Bankruptcy Court for the District of Delaware.
+The prepackaged liquidation followed a failed Assignment for the Benefit of Creditors in Delaware Chancery Court and came two years after the company's Australian operating subsidiary entered liquidation when a $70 million capital raise with Goldman Sachs fell through.

 Debtor(s)Creativemass Holdings, Inc.